 What makes this a ma’amoul coffee cake?

 That and using the spices often found in a traditional cookie in this ma’amoul coffee cake.
 Cookie spice or ma’amoul spice is often found in Middle Eastern grocery stores in the spice section.
 I highly recommend purchasing it for this recipe.
-Alternatively, you can use a variety of cinnamon, anise, cloves, cardamom and nutmeg to achieve a similar flavor for your own maamoul spice blend recipe.
+Alternatively, you can use mainly ground cinnamon & anise, with hints of cloves, cardamom, and nutmeg to achieve a similar flavor for your own maamoul spice blend recipe.

 Walnuts are also the most common nut in ma’amoul cookies.
 They are often chopped very finely or ground in a food processor then seasoned with sugar and cinnamon.
 The filling and/or topping for this cake is just that.
 It is chopped walnuts with sugar and cinnamon.
 This cake really ties in all these flavors that just work together so well.
 Oh, and if you like to stick to cookies then try my date walnut cookie for a delicious bite!

 I work with dates often and have plenty of recipes utilizing this beloved fruit to the Middle East.
 Feel free to check out some of these recipes if you are a date fan like me!

 Sticky Date Cake, Date Shake, Date Bars, Makrouta, Tahini Date Cake, Date Nut Rolls, Stuffed Dates 5 ways

 If you have any questions or comments, leave them below.
 Share your remakes with me on Instagram!
 I love to see you making my recipes for your loved ones.